Autonomic Dysreflexia Training

 - Discuss person centred care and seeing from individual point of view

 - What needs to be in the care plan?

-We highly recommend staff undertake the following courses along side thie Autonomic Dysreflexia course to give them a full understand of how to properly assist and support service users at risk for AD.
+We highly recommend staff undertake the following courses along side this Autonomic Dysreflexia course to give them a full understanding of how to properly assist and support service users at risk for AD.